ros2-split-gbp/ros2_tracing-release/tracetools/QUALITY_DECLARATION.md

 ### Contributor Origin [2.ii]

-`tracetools` does not currently have any contributor origin policy.
+`tracetools` uses DCO as its confirmation of contributor origin policy.
+More information can be found in [CONTRIBUTING](../CONTRIBUTING.md).
+There is currently no automated check.

 ### Peer Review Policy [2.iii]